JobaerChowdhury/jobaerchowdhury.github.io/_posts/2019-06-06-stack-overflow-survey-bangladesh.md

 </div>

 This chart confirms my belief that we, the developers, are **lifelong learners**.
 We enjoy learning new things.
-And we are continuing our learning by ourselves, whether it is a new language or framework, or whether by participating in a MOOC.
+And we are continuing the learning process by ourselves, whether it is a new language or framework, or whether by participating in a MOOC.

+<div class="spacer"></div>

 # Feeling of competence
 In the survey they asked a question,